Privacy at Work: What Are Your Rights?

 Can my employer drug test me?

-Many people find drug tests to be particularly invasive, even (or especially) if they do not use illegal drugs.
+Many people find drug tests to be particularly invasive, even if they do not use illegal drugs.
 This does not mean that employers do not have the ability to drug test their employees.
 Since employment is usually at-will, employees can certainly refuse to take a drug test.
 Employers can also refuse to continue employing that employee, though.

 Some union contracts may have special provisions about drug tests, however, and certain states have laws on the books that limit or define the right of employers to drug test their employees.
 Employees concerned about drug tests should check their employment contracts and their state's employment laws.